olik30/k30-physics-mcq-trainer/docs/explaining-everything.md

-parsed/ – structured question files (question text, mark schemes, linked assets). index/ – a quick-lookup database built from the parsed questions. filtered/ – the cleaned MCQ drafts that passed Day 9 checks. review/ – notes on what we approved/rejected during manual reviews. other_syllabuses/ – archived boards we’re not using right now, kept out of the AQA pipeline.
+parsed/ – structured question files (question text, mark schemes, linked assets). index/ – a quick-lookup database built from the parsed questions. filtered/ – the cleaned MCQ drafts that passed Day 9 checks. eval/ – rotating evaluation decks (three 60-question cores plus the larger audit set). review/ – notes on what we approved/rejected during manual reviews. other_syllabuses/ – archived boards we’re not using right now, kept out of the AQA pipeline.

 Other top-level folders
-docs/ – all written guides, daily recaps, and workflow plans. artifacts/logs/ – run-by-run transcripts from scripts (extraction, OCR, training, etc.). models/ – saved model files and adapter checkpoints. config/ – machine-readable notes about each adapter run (`config/adapters.yaml`). artifacts/results/ – evaluation metrics, dataset stats, and sample outputs.
+docs/ – all written guides, daily recaps, and workflow plans. artifacts/logs/ – run-by-run transcripts from scripts (extraction, OCR, training, etc.). artifacts/state/ – small JSON files that track things like which evaluation deck to use next. models/ – saved model files and adapter checkpoints. config/ – machine-readable notes about each adapter run (`config/adapters.yaml`). artifacts/results/ – evaluation metrics, dataset stats, and sample outputs.